user234683/youtube-local/README.md

 ## Similar projects
 - [youtube-dl](https://rg3.github.io/youtube-dl/), which this project was based off
-- [invidious](https://github.com/omarroth/invidious) Nearly identical to this project.
+- [invidious](https://github.com/iv-org/invidious) Similar to this project, but also allows it to be hosted as a server to serve many users
 - [NewPipe](https://newpipe.schabi.org/) (app for android)
 - [mps-youtube](https://github.com/mps-youtube/mps-youtube) (terminal-only program)
 - [youtube-viewer](https://github.com/trizen/youtube-viewer)